BikS2013/how/.serena/memories/typescript_implementation.md

-# TypeScript Implementation of How-CLI
+# TypeScript Implementation Details: How-CLI-TS

+**Last Updated**: 2025-11-01

 ## Overview

-A complete TypeScript/Node.js port of the How-CLI Python application has been created in the `how-ts/` directory.
-This implementation maintains full feature parity with the Python version while leveraging TypeScript's type safety and modern JavaScript ecosystem.

-## Project Location

-**Path:** `/Users/giorgosmarinos/aiwork/coding-platform/how/how-ts/`

-## Implementation Date

-November 1, 2025
+The TypeScript version (`how-ts/`) is an enhanced, type-safe reimplementation of the Python How-CLI with multi-provider support.
+It maintains the core functionality while adding significant architectural improvements.

+---

 ## Project Structure